MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 - M365-modern-desktop
 ---

-# Best practices from the field: Road map to modern management of Microsoft 365 Apps in the enterprise
+# Best practices from the field: Roadmap to modern management of Microsoft 365 Apps in the enterprise

-> [!IMPORTANT]
-> This is prerelease documentation for a preview program that isn’t available to everyone and is subject to change.

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.